harningle/StataEditor/docs/index.md

 This plugin enables us to run Stata code from Sublime Text 3/4, with the following features:

 * Syntax highlighting
-* Run only (partly) selected code
-* Use "Go To Symbol" to navigate through the do files
+* Use "GoTo Symbol" to navigate through the do files
-* Code snippets that I found useful
+* Code snippets for frequently used commands
-* And ALL the features coming with Sublime Text and *other* plugins!
+* And ALL the features coming with Sublime Text and other plugins!
 * (, which includes Copilot :rofl:)

-## Installation
+## Installation and Configuration

-Install from this repo. via [Package Control](https://stackoverflow.com/a/44441455).
+Install from this repository via [Package Control](https://stackoverflow.com/a/44441455), and set your Stata installation directory in user settings.

-## Configuration and Usage

-In progress...
+## Using StataEditor

+[Read more](using.md) about the features, keyboard shortcuts and code snippets.
+A video demo for doing summary statistics, scatter plot, and regression [here](using.md#video-demo).